 By running this playbook, you keep your leverage while moving at the speed this market demands.
 It is the same approach the best real estate agent San Diego professionals use on high-stakes coastal deals.

-In today’s market, luxury attached homes in Solana Beach and Cardiff benefit from low supply and strong lifestyle demand.
-CoreLogic and MLS data point to a resilient top tier, with cash buyers near 35 percent.
-That liquidity rewards clean, attorney-led files and penalizes unclear HOA risk.
+Low supply and strong lifestyle demand define this market, with cash buyers near 35 percent rewarding clean, attorney-led files.
+CoreLogic and MLS data point to a resilient top tier that penalizes unclear HOA risk.
 You want a legal partner who can translate dense documents into decisive strategy.

 Neighborhoods to consider in San Diego: